 Nowadays, search engine algorithms are highly developed and their inner workings and the formulas behind them are kept secret to ensure that their main purpose is to display the most relevant website for the user who searched in the first place.

-Although some of the white hat SEO methods still stand true today, there’s a lot more emphasis on quality content on ecommerce shops, blogs and websites and a lot of weight around a strong social media presence, which also needs to be considered.
+Although some of the white hat SEO methods still stand true today, there’s a lot more emphasis on strong, high-quality content on ecommerce shops, blogs and websites which also needs to be considered.
+SEO is still an unregulated industry, so it's in your best interests to research realistically what can be done to promote your platform, and what steps you can take to improve your visibility within search engine results.

 - What can an SEO company do for me?